waffel183/Minesweeper/README.md

 # Minesweeper
+The classic game minesweeper, playable in the browser.
+Made to show the 'FloodFill' algorithm.

-Minesweeper clone to showcase FloodFill made in JS
+It is made in Javascript

 # Links
 [Playable demo](http://koensanderse.nl/Projects/Minesweeper/index.html)